jasikpark/jasik-xyz/content/inverting-images-in-dark-mode-shenanigans/index.md

 +++
-Title = "Inverting images in dark mode, many shenanigans, and it's always StackOverflow" Type = "post"
+Title = "Inverting images in dark mode, many shenanigans, and it's always StackOverflow" Description = "Trying to manipulate the color of a PNG using CSS filters and Machine Learning :D" Type = "post"
 Date = "2021-02-18T22:46:35-06:00"
 PublishDate = "2021-02-23T05:00:00-06:00"